voideditor/void-updates-server/README.md

 ```

-Right now, if you add logs to the update server, we get an error like "signature could not be verified".
+Right now, running everything described above, we get an error like "signature could not be verified" once `Void.app.zip` is downloaded.
 It's not clear if this is a hash signature issue, a mac codesigning issue, or something else.

 ## Todos